Proper Disposal of Unused Medications

 is a partnership between local law enforcement, and the Drug Enforcement Administration

 (DEA) to collect unused and unwanted prescription drugs and to provide residents with a safe way to dispose of these drugs.
 The service is free and anonymous, no questions asked.

-During the most recent National Prescription Drug Take-Back Day on April 27, 2013, Loudoun County law enforcement agencies collected over 800 pounds of potentially dangerous expired, unused and unwanted prescription drugs for destruction during the sixth nationwide prescription “Take-Back” initiative on April 27th.
-This is the largest amount collected by Loudoun law enforcement since the introduction of the initiative in the county.
+During the previous National Prescription Drug Take-Back Day on April 27, 2013, Loudoun County law enforcement agencies collected over 800 pounds of potentially dangerous expired, unused and unwanted prescription drugs for destruction - the largest amount collected by Loudoun law enforcement since the introduction of the initiative in the county.